romansuk05/triangleCalc/README.md

 # triangleCalc
-My first python script for calculation of right angle.
-I made on elementary school in my native language xD
+My first python script for calculation of right angle in triangle.
+I made it on elementary school in my native language xD I have no idea how that code looks.
+Plz don't judge me:D